Leiden-chemical-immunology/Glyco-PAINT-Java/doc/Manual.md

 - Neighbour state

 ### Visual Feedback
-If the *Tau Fitting Plots* flag (in the *Generate Squares* section) is set to `true`, plots are generated and stored in the *Tau Fitting Plots* directory under tye Output directory of each experiment.
+If the *Tau Fitting Plots* flag (in the *Generate Squares* section) is set to `true`, plots are generated and stored in the *Tau Fitting Plots* directory under the Output directory of each experiment.
 Plots are grouped into *Failed* and *Success* subdirectories.

 <img src="./Pictures/tau-fit-plot.png" alt="tau-fit-plot" style="zoom:33%;" />